Olmolog

 Olmolog is an administrative ward in the Longido District of the Arusha Region of Tanzania.
 The ward covers an area of 338.7 km2, and has an average elevation of 1,463 m.
 According to the 2012 census, the ward has a total population of 8,764.
+Its postcode is 23505.

+Prior to the 2007 creation of Longido District, Olmolog was situated within the borders of Monduli District.